Reflecting Upon Irreducible Mind

 in this sense, for a charitable understanding of my point.

-fairly beyond last century's neo-darwinism.
-James Shapiro (and Stephen Jay
+I think, fairly beyond last century's neo-darwinism.
+James Shapiro (and

-Gould) seems to be a good spokesman for the state of the art in this regard.
+Stephen Jay Gould) seems to be a good spokesman for the state of the art

-People may feel stunned by the "words" and "concepts" used by Shapiro when
+in this regard.
+People may feel stunned by the "words" and "concepts" used

-he talks about living organisms.
-But when people get to see the details
+by Shapiro when he talks about living organisms.
+But when people get to

 It doesn't affect its ontological nature??!!
 A primitive